finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | The code of the portfolio
-            var details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The set of details for the portfolio (optional) var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The effective date of the change (optional)
+            var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+The effective date of the change (optional) var details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The set of details for the portfolio (optional)

             try
             {
                 // Upsert details
-                PortfolioDetails result = apiInstance.UpsertPortfolioDetails(scope, code, details, effectiveAt);
+                PortfolioDetails result = apiInstance.UpsertPortfolioDetails(scope, code, effectiveAt, details);
                 Debug.WriteLine(result);
             }
             catch (Exception e)